Militia Leader Known As The 'Bundy Ranch Sniper' Seeks A New Title: State Senator

 In an interview with NPR, Stennett said that it's a mistake to describe her district as "a blue bubble" or to pretend that Parker doesn't have pockets of support.
 Stennett said she agreed to the debate because she's committed to serving all constituents.

-"I don't feel like adding more fear or anger or vitriol to it deescalates anything," Stennett said.
+"I don't feel like adding more fear or anger or vitriol to it de-escalates anything," Stennett said.
 "So we walk in with our own truth and our own message.
 I'm not going to do this in a fearful fashion and have been given no evidence that I need to be."

 As for Parker's history, Stennett said politely, "That's his to own, not mine to own."